afpineda/SimWheelESP32-SimHub-Plugin/README.md

 ## Installing

 1. Download the latest package.
+2. Right-click on the downloaded ZIP file and select "Properties"
+3. At the bottom of the properties page, look for a security notice.
+4. Check the "**unblock**" box next to it.
-2. Unzip to the SimHub installation folder, typically:
+5. Unzip to the SimHub installation folder, typically:
    `C:\Program Files (x86)\SimHub\`
-3. Run SimHub.
+6. Run SimHub.
-4. It should detect this plugin automatically:
+7. It should detect this plugin automatically:

    ![Plugin detection](./doc/SimHubAutodetect.png)

-5. Click the right button to activate it, then click "Show in left main menu".
+8. Click the right button to activate it, then click "Show in left main menu".
-6. A new item will appear in the left main menu, called "ESP32 Sim-wheel".
+9. A new item may appear in the left main menu, called "ESP32 Sim-wheel".
+   On newer SimHub versions, this menu option is replaced by a tab inside the "… Additional Plugins" menu.

 ### Upgrading to a newer version